NPMobileDev/MealsToGo/ReadMe.md

 - Firebase: cloud functions for app to consume and make request to google geocode & place api.
 Look into functions folder.
+  And for account sign up and sign in.
 - Firebase CLI: firebase commandline tool for setup firebase project and develop clould functions https://firebaseopensource.com/projects/firebase/firebase-tools/#installation